New this week: 'Ted Lasso,' U2 and 'The Boston Strangler'

 TELEVISION

-A new re-telling of “Marie Antoinette” comes to Masterpiece PBS on Sunday, March 19.
+— A new re-telling of “Marie Antoinette” comes to PBS on Sunday.
 This version stars Emilia Schüle, as a teenage Antoinette who is sent to Versailles to marry the future King of France, played by Louis Cunningham.
 PBS says this “Marie Antoinette” tells the story from a more modern lens, focusing on how the young woman navigated the politics of the French court, pressure to deliver an heir and made her mark on Versailles and history.
 James Purefoy plays Louis XV.

 — Alicia Rancilio